Time Series Forecasting via Reasoning: A Slow-Thinking Approach with Reinforcement Fine-Tuned LLMs

-Time series forecasting (TSF)~\cite{cheng2025comprehensive,cheng2025survey} plays a key role in data-driven decision-making across critical domains, including financial market analysis, energy demand planning, and traffic flow management.
-Over the years, numerous research efforts have been proposed to advance this field.
-Classical statistical methods such as ARIMA \cite{zhang2003time}, ETS \cite{hyndman2008forecasting}, and Theta \cite{assimakopoulos2000theta} have long been used to predict future data by leveraging the statistical properties of single samples.
-Machine learning methods such as XGBoost\cite{chen2016xgboost} and LightGBM\cite{ke2017lightgbm} remain highly robust due to their interpretability and ability to model nonlinear relationships.
-With the arrival of computing power era, deep learning-based approaches \cite{cheng2025instructime,wang2024tabletime} have since gained prominence due to their ability to capture complex temporal patterns and adapt to non-stationary real-world data.
-Methodological analysis covers pioneering architectures such as sequence dependency modeling of RNNs \cite{hewamalage2021recurrent,salinas2020deepar}, TCNs \cite{hewage2020temporal,cheng2025convtimenet} and transformer-based models \cite{cheng2023timemae}, which improve generalization through shared representations across multiple time series.
+Time series forecasting (TSF) plays a key role in data-driven decision-making across critical domains, including financial market analysis~\cite{sako2022neural}, energy demand planning~\cite{kotzur2018time}, and traffic flow management~\cite{li2015trend}.
+Over the years, a spectrum of approaches—from classical statistical models to machine learning and deep learning—has been developed to improve forecasting accuracy.

+Classical statistical methods such as ARIMA \citep{zhang2003time}, ETS \citep{hyndman2008forecasting}, and Theta \citep{assimakopoulos2000theta} have long been used to predict future data by leveraging the statistical properties of single samples.
+Machine learning methods such as XGBoost\citep{chen2016xgboost} and LightGBM\citep{ke2017lightgbm} remain highly effective due to their interpretability and ability to model nonlinear relationships.
+Recent advancements in deep learning techniques have made them particularly effective at modeling complex temporal dependencies and non-stationary data in time series forecasting.
+Methodological analysis covers pioneering architectures such as sequence dependency modeling of RNNs \citep{hewamalage2021recurrent,salinas2020deepar}, TCNs \citep{hewage2020temporal} and transformer-based models \citep{ijcai2023p759}, which improve generalization through shared representations across multiple time series.

-Although the specific techniques vary, most existing TSF methods follow a similar "fast thinking" paradigm~\cite{wang2024tabletime,wang2025can,liu2025evaluating}.
-Specifically focusing on single-step prediction accuracy~\cite{liu2024generative}, these methods typically employ sequential models to encode historical values and use one-step decoding to directly map past observations to future values~\cite{cheng2025convtimenet}.
-Although effective in benchmarks, their underlying logic is largely based on pattern recognition~\cite{cheng2025instructime} and trend prediction, lacking an explicit reasoning process.
+Although the specific techniques vary, most existing TSF methods follow a similar "fast thinking" paradigm~\citep{wang2024tabletime,wang2025can,liu2025evaluating}.
+Specifically focusing on single-step prediction accuracy, these methods typically employ sequential models to encode historical values and use one-step decoding to directly map past observations to future values.
+Although effective in benchmarks, their underlying logic is largely based on pattern recognition and trend prediction, lacking an explicit reasoning process.
 However, in real-world scenarios, time series often reflect more complex temporal logic, which should not merely be 'fitted'—they should be understood and reasoned.